 Summary: God through the Apostle Paul gives us an outline for breaking free from sin: 1) Remember who we are (dead to sin, alive in Christ), 2) Say no to temptation, and 3) Say yes to God.
 Dead people don't sin!
 With God's help, we can obey rather than sin.

-Breaking Free from Sin
+Breaking Free from Sin - Romans 6:1-13

 In today’s passage the Apostle Paul states a number of times who we are as Christian believers: we are people who have died to sin and are alive in Christ.
 That’s who we are.
 As Christians, we identify fully with Jesus in his death on the cross; our sins died with him there just as surely as he died.
 2 Corinthians 5:14 says, “One died for all, and therefore all died.”
 And we also identify with him in his resurrection on the third day.
 The same power of God that raised Jesus from the dead raises us from spiritual death to eternal life the moment we believe in Jesus.

-The other thing about baptisms in the Bible is that there was no sprinkling back then; everyone was dunked.
+Paul provides an illustration in the waters of baptism.
+In Bible times, you were baptized as soon as possible after you had committed your life to Jesus.
+It was a way to stand up publicly for him, since he stood up for you.
+And there was no sprinkling back then; everyone was dunked.
 Paul uses that here as an illustration: As one is lowered down into the water, he or she dies to sin and self, as Christ died and was laid in the tomb.
 Then, as one is raised back out of the water, he or she becomes newly alive, just as Christ became newly alive on that first Easter morn.
 2 Corinthians 5:17 says, “Therefore, if anyone is in Christ, they are a new creation: The old has gone, the new has come!”